 Avocado Chocolate Pudding

 Prep Time: 2 minutes Total Time: 5 minutes Yield 2-3 services Serving Size ½ cup

 - 2 ripe medium avocados, peeled and chopped

 - ½ cup milk (regular or almond milk, coconut, etc.)

 Blend all ingredients until smooth in a blender, food processor or using a hand held beater or mixer.
 Serve immediately or chill first.
 Eat with a lovely spoon!

-Contact me, Amy E. Botkin at 515-282-7753 for a life care plan because I have studied it, experienced it and continue on my journey growing as an expert in my field.
-An expert is someone who has enough knowledge to help others confidently!
-And, darn it all, I like it and I’m good at it!
-(Arr Arr! ) If you’d like more information, let me know!
+Contact me, Amy E. Botkin at 515-778-0634 or email@example.com for a life care plan because I have studied it, experienced it and continue on my journey growing as an expert in my field.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.